shRafa99/hello-world/README.md

 # Hi!
-This is my school account, my main account is:
+This is my school account, so don´t expect too much!
+(For now)